-There are actually several different disciplines within karate — you can see the subtle (and not so subtle) differences during demonstrations at karate museums across Okinawa.
-The new Okinawa Karate Kaikan will be opening March 4 in Tomigusuku near Naha.
-The complex will include a museum, training center and dojo.
+There are actually several different disciplines within karate -- you can see the subtle (and not so subtle) differences during demonstrations at karate museums across Okinawa.
+The new Okinawa Karate Kaikan opened just a year ago in Tomigusuku near Naha.
+The complex includes a museum, training center and dojo.

 7. They do amazing things with pork.